This is a record of current work and work in progress:

 This one is on canvas.

-As you can see, I gravitate toward the primary colours.
+As you can see, I gravitated toward the primary colours.
 I usually only use 5 tubes of paint,a red, a blue (or Payne's Grey), a yellow, white and burnt umber, regardless of what medium I'm working in.

 Charmed, Acrylic, 12" x 12"